fraserivison/wave-app/README.md

 ### Scope
 Wave will have the following functionalities:
 - User registration and profile management
-- Music sharing capabilities
+- Music playing, rating and sharing capabilities
-- Collaboration tools, including real-time feedback and communication
-- Integrated system to follow other users
+- Event sharing capabilities

 ### Structure
 The app will be structured into key components:
 - **Navbar**: For navigation between pages
-- **Main Content Area**: To display project details, user profiles, and collaboration tools
+- **Main Content Area**: To display project details, user profiles, tracks and events.

 ### Skeleton
 A wireframe of the application is designed to visualise the layout of each component, highlighting how users will navigate between different sections and access features.